Applies to: SQL Server (all supported versions) Azure SQL Database

 |statement||nvarchar(4000)||Name of the table where the index is missing.|

-Information returned by sys.dm_db_missing_index_details is updated when a query is optimized by the query optimizer, and is not persisted.
-Missing index information is kept only until SQL Server is restarted.
+sys.dm_db_missing_index_details is updated when a query is optimized by the query optimizer, and is not persisted.
+Missing index information is kept only until the database engine is restarted.
 Database administrators should periodically make backup copies of the missing index information if they want to keep it after server recycling.
+Use the

 Using Missing Index Information in CREATE INDEX Statements